HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Related Work

 Deep reinforcement learning (RL) has made rapid progress with the advent of standardized, simulated benchmarks, such as Atari~\citep{bellemare13arcade} and continuous control~\citep{brockman2016openai, tassa2018deepmind} benchmarks.
 In robotic manipulation, most existing simulated environments are limited to quasi-static, short-horizon skills, having focused on tasks like picking and placing~\citep{brockman2016openai, james2019rlbench, zhu2020robosuite, yu2019meta, mandlekar2021robomimic}, in-hand manipulation~\citep{plappert2018robotics, andrychowicz2020learning, caggiano2022myosuite}, and screwing~\citep{narang2022factory}.

 Complex manipulation tasks, such as block stacking~\citep{duan2017one-shot}, kitchen tasks~\citep{gupta2019relay}, and table-top manipulation~\citep{kannan2021robodesk, mees2022calvin, corl2020softgym}, have been introduced but are still limited to a combination of pushing, picking, and placing.
 On the other hand, the IKEA furniture assembly environment~\citep{lee2021ikea}, BEHAVIOR~\citep{srivastava2021behavior, li2022behavior}, and Habitat~\citep{szot2021habitat} present diverse long-horizon (mobile) manipulation tasks, with their main focus being on high-level planning by abstracting complex low-level control problems, while FurnitureBench~\citep{heo2023furniturebench} introduces a simulated benchmark for complex long-horizon furniture assembly tasks with sophisticated low-level control.

 However, most of these benchmarks use a single-arm manipulation setup with either a parallel gripper or a dexterous hand \cite{caggiano2023myodex, plappert2018robotics}, limiting the types of object interactions and not addressing the challenges of coordinating multiple parts of a body~\citep{lee2020learning}, e.g., multiple fingers, arms, and legs.

-Robosuite~\cite{zhu2020robosuite} includes a handful of bimanual manipulation tasks, while more recently \cite{chen2023bi} and \cite{zakka2023robopianist} have introduced additional benchmarks that require coordinating two floating robot hands, i.e., not attached to any arm base.
-While bimanual manipulation is one of the key objectives of humanoid robots, most benchmarks in humanoid research have so far focused on the locomotion challenges of such platforms \citep{caggiano2022myosuite, lee2019scalable, peng2018deepmimic, alhafez2023locomujoco}.
-In this regard, such simulations have accelerated research on control algorithms \cite{berg2023sar, peng2018sfv, peng2021amp, merel2020catch}, ultimately leading to achieve robust humanoid locomotion in the real world \cite{adu2023exploring, radosavovic2023learning}.
+Robosuite~\cite{zhu2020robosuite} includes a handful of bimanual manipulation tasks, while more recently \citet{chen2023bi} and \citet{zakka2023robopianist} have introduced additional benchmarks that require coordinating two floating robot hands, i.e., not attached to any arm base.

+While bimanual manipulation is one of the key objectives of humanoid robots, most benchmarks in humanoid research have so far focused on the locomotion challenges~\citep{caggiano2022myosuite, lee2019scalable, peng2018deepmimic, alhafez2023locomujoco}.
+In this regard, such simulations have accelerated research on control algorithms \cite{berg2023sar, peng2018sfv, peng2021amp, merel2020catch}, ultimately leading to achieve robust humanoid locomotion in the real world \cite{adu2023exploring, radosavovic2023learning, cheng2024expressive}.

 Recent works have extended humanoid simulations to different domains involving a certain degree of manipulation, i.e., tennis \cite{zhang2023learning}, soccer \cite{haarnoja2023learning}, ball manipulation \cite{wang2023physhoi} and catching \cite{mattern2024mimo}, and box moving \cite{xie2023hierarchical}.
 However, all these works focus on demonstrating their approaches on specific humanoid tasks and lack a diversity of tasks.
 In addition, most of the previous work focuses on simplistic humanoid models \cite{mattern2024mimo, wang2023physhoi}, leading to inaccurate physics and collision handling.
 This motivates us to implement a \emph{comprehensive} simulated humanoid benchmark based on real-world hardware and consisting of a diverse set of whole-body control tasks with careful design choices for diversity and usability.